markmoxon/elite-source-code-library/versions/disc/README.md

 * The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days.

 I hope you enjoy exploring the inner-workings of BBC Elite as much as I have.

+## Folder structure

+There are five main folders in this repository, which reflect the order of the build processs.

+* [1-source-files](1-source-files) contains all the different source files, such as the main assembler source files, image binaries, fonts, boot files and so on

+* [2-build-files](2-build-files) contains build scripts, such as the checksum and verification scripts

+* [3-assembled-output](3-assembled-output) contains the output when the source files are asembles and the build is processed by the build files

+* [4-reference-binaries](4-reference-binaries) contains the correct binaries for each release, so we can verify our assembled output against them

+* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: SSD disc images that contain the compiled game and which can be run on real hardware or in an emulator

 ## Flicker-free Elite